Comment: Now Brexit is done, focus on the pandemic for all our sakes - Evening Express

 Relief, then, seems to be the main takeaway from the yuletide agreement between the EU and UK, hopefully preventing chaos on January 1 for business, trade and the economy.

 It is not to everyone’s liking.
 Compromise rarely is.
-There is a reason people have had to get round the table in the first place.
+There is a reason people have had to get round the table.

 No doubt some will feel aggrieved.
 It is how we got here in the first place.